Meet the Staff

 Teaching Assistant

-Hello my name is Miss Taylor and I am the new teaching and lunchtime assistant at Shadwell Primary School.
+Hello my name is Miss Taylor and I am a teaching and lunchtime assistant at Shadwell Primary School.
 On qualifying from University in Business & Marketing, I have had more than 20 years working in finance and more recently I have been a training mentor.
 For the last 8 years, I have been bringing up my two children which has re-ignited my passion to work with children with an interest in Special Education Needs (SEN).
 I have most recently been supporting two local Primary Schools as a reading assistant with Year 1 and classroom volunteer for Year 4.
 In my spare time, I enjoy spending time with my family, exploring new places and travelling around the UK.
-I am thrilled to be able to achieve a lifelong ambition by making the transition into teaching and look forward to working with the new Reception class.
+I am thrilled to be able to achieve a lifelong ambition by making the transition into teaching and really enjoy working in the Reception class.

 Mrs Barrett